 “In general, because of poor survivability of these coronaviruses on surfaces, there is likely very low risk of spread from products or packaging that are shipped a period days or weeks at ambient temperatures.
 Coronaviruses are generally thought to be spread most often by respiratory droplets.
 Currently, there is no evidence to support the transmission of 2019-nCoV associated with imported goods and there have not been any cases of 2019-nCoV in the United States associated with imported goods.”

 As of today, March 16, 2020, Mayer Fabrics has not been negatively impacted and continues to assist customers in meeting their textile needs with same-day shipping.
 Our hours of operation remain 8:30 AM- 6 PM Monday through Thursday and 8:30 AM – 5:30 PM on Fridays (EST).
 If needed, you can still access your account, inventory availability, request memos samples and place orders 24/7 using our website www.mayerfabrics.com.

 We will continue to closely monitor and evaluate the need for additional measures to support our customers, colleagues, and communities.
 For additional information about COVID-19, get the latest report from the CDC at www.cdc.gov or your local health department website.
 Thank you for your support and loyalty.

 We all know that time is a precious commodity, especially in the design and furniture industries.
 Tight project deadlines and unwarranted interruptions can make for even less time to complete all the tasks on your list.
 We hope to get you back some of that time!

 We are pleased to announce Next Day Air Delivery!
-When requested, fabric orders and sample requests placed by 7 pm EST will ship the same day for next day delivery.
-If you do not need your textiles by the next day, then your order will ship as noted on the order or request.
+When requested, sample requests placed by 7 pm EST will ship the same day for next day delivery.
+If you do not need your samples by the next day, then your samples will ship as noted on the order.

 Simply put, request it Next Day – get it Next Day!